Concerned About an Institutional Abuse or Neglect Victim?

 Our Alabama Personal Injury Lawyer Knows How to Protect You

-Men and women of all ages can be victims of abuse and neglect at the hands of either loved ones or strangers.
-The National Center of Elder Abuse (NCEA) reports that elder abuse is on the rise, with 1 in 10 elderly Americans (aged 60 and over) suffering abuse at the hands of a caregiver or family member.
+Men and women of all ages can be victims of abuse and neglect at the hands of either loved ones or strangers while in the care of a facility or institution.
+The National Center of Elder Abuse (NCEA) reports that elder abuse is on the rise, with 1 in 10 elderly Americans (aged 60 and over) suffering abuse at the hands of a caregiver or family member who should not have access to them in a facility.
 Abuse and neglect can also extend to children.
 According to the Administration for Children and Families (ACF), “In 2015, there were an estimated 3.4 million children who were the subjects of at least one report of abuse and neglect”; unfortunately, the ACF goes on to say that this number is also on the rise.
-Then, of course, there is the issue of domestic abuse (which can also extend to a child or elderly/disabled adult) where one spouse is physically or verbally abusive to his or her partner and/or other family members.
+Here in Alabama, we have taken on cases to help young teens abused and neglected by facilities that were supposed to care for them.
 Whatever the form of the abuse and neglect, you do not deserve it.
-He has successfully litigated dozens of abuse and neglect cases across the State of Alabama since he started practicing law over 20 years ago.
+Tommy James has successfully litigated dozens of institutional abuse and neglect cases across the State of Alabama since he started practicing law over 20 years ago.

 Is There a Difference Between Abuse and Neglect?

 While both refer to the emotional and/or physical mistreatment of one or more people, there is a key difference between abuse and neglect: action vs inaction.